Need help? Detailed instructions here

 I recently decided to sell my son's comic book collection that he had amassed about 20 years ago.
 It was a daunting task because I didn't know much about the subject.

 I contacted Ashley at Sell My Comic Books after I found his site on the internet.
-The first group of comics I made a list of were all Avengers.
-Ashley zeroed in on their value by asking me to submit photos.
-This process was painless and it encouraged me to complete the inventory.
+The process was painless and it encouraged me to complete the inventory.

 Once done I submitted it to another comic book appraisal site and the two were valuations were reassuringly close.
 This gave me confidence to move forward and I decided to do so with Ashley, based on his patience and availability for questions and concerns along the way.